 Before this happens, though, cyberpsychology will have to overcome a major problem: most psychotherapists are adamant that personal contact is the essential, indispensable element for successful therapy.

-The study involving the man in Maniwaki compared the delivery of cognitive behavioural therapy for agoraphobia (fear of open spaces) using either videoconferencing or in-person therapy.
+The study involving the man in Maniwaki compared the delivery of cognitive behavioural therapy for agoraphobia (fear of open spaces), post-traumatic stress disorder and generalized anxiety disorder using either videoconferencing or in-person therapy.
 The results?
 The patient outcomes were identical.

 Bouchard says that this sense of presence between therapist and patient is essential to understanding why their research is showing that virtual reality can be a powerful tool for treating anxiety disorders.

-Bouchard says that after only 12 sessions, 24 of the 30 arachnophobics treated with virtual reality therapy were able to stand next to a tarantula in an open terrarium.
+Bouchard says that after only 12 sessions, arachnophobics treated with virtual reality therapy were able to stand next to a tarantula in an open terrarium.
 That’s the final test to show that the virtual exposure has real impact.
-“What we’ve just shown,” says Bouchard, “is that the emotional part of the brain is processing the experience as if it were real.”
+“What our work over the past 10 years has shown,” says Bouchard, “is that the emotional part of the brain is processing the experience as if it were real.”

-Although computer games and the Internet are usually cited as sources of psychological problems, rather than solutions, things are changing.
+Although the Internet is usually cited as a source of psychological problems, rather than solutions, things are changing.
 The budding field of cyberpsychology is putting a new, healing face on technologies like videoconferencing and virtual reality.

 The events of 9/11 in the U.S. in 2001 grounded Wendy Mansfield.
 Prior to the deadly terrorist attacks on New York’s World Trade Center, Mansfield (not her real name), a retired Ottawa teacher had flown several times a year for most of her adult life.
 Soon after the attacks, she became haunted by nightmares about planes and terrorists.
 She couldn’t even drive past an airport.
 “I was feeling so strangled by not being able to fly,” she says.
 “I was ready to try anything that might help.”